KaiWedekind/anycontrol/README.md

   console.log('Result', ctx)
   /*
     {
-      USER: "my girl",
+      USER: "michael",
-      transcript: "hello siri send a message to my girl saying hi there and send it at 2 p.m.",
+      transcript: "hello siri send a message to michael saying hi there and send it at 2 p.m.",
       THIS_TEXT: "hi there",
       SPECIFIED_TIME: "2 p.m."
     }